techiall/docker-mysql-mongo-redis/README.md

 # docker-mysql-mongo-redis

-* Quick installation mysql / mongo / redis or neo4j
+* Quick installation mysql / mongo and redis

 * Can be used in development environment